PurpleUltralisk/GitDemo/README.md

         Or git clone url

 Step 2: git add filename
+git add . => adds all files in folder git add -A => stage all changes
 Optional: git diff // shows the changes, press 'q' at end to quit

 Step 3: git commit -m "message"